keshj/Snake-Game/README.md

-# This is a simple snake game built with turtle module.
+# This is a simple snake game built using turtle library.